NEWS MEDIA RELEASE

 Contact: Marianne Hamilton

-ST. GEORGE, UT – As Georgefest moves toward its second anniversary of operation, the monthly community nightlife celebration has officially transitioned to a 501 (c) (3) nonprofit organization, it was announced today by Georgefest Founder and interim Board Chair Melynda Thorpe.
-Formerly managed by Emceesquare Media, Georgefest is now administered by A.R.T.S., Inc. and governed by an interim board of directors that also includes George Scott, vice president; Marianne Hamilton, secretary; Stephen Lambert, treasurer; and John Kessler, member at large.
+ST. GEORGE, UT – As Georgefest moves toward its second anniversary of operation, the monthly community nightlife celebration has officially transitioned to a 501 (c) (3) nonprofit organization, it was announced today by Georgefest Founder and Board Chair Melynda Thorpe.
+Formerly managed by Emceesquare Media, Georgefest is now administered by A.R.T.S., Inc. and governed by a board of directors that also includes George Scott, vice president; Marianne Hamilton, secretary; Stephen Lambert, treasurer; and John Kessler, member at large.

 According to Thorpe, “Achieving non-profit status is a significant milestone that sets the stage for George to become a permanent resident event in our community.”
 She added that Georgefest’s financial operations will enjoy complete transparency, while the organization’s structure is now formalized as a not-for-profit entity.